giantswarm/mcp-debug/docs/usage.md

   --endpoint https://protected.server.com/mcp
 ```

+**Security Considerations for Registration Tokens:**

+The registration access token is a sensitive credential that must be protected:

+1. **HTTPS Required**: The token will ONLY be transmitted over HTTPS connections.
+Attempts to use HTTP will fail with a security error.
+2. **Endpoint Validation**: The token is only injected into recognized OAuth registration endpoints (e.g., `/oauth/register`, `/oauth2/registration`) to prevent token leakage.
+3. **Storage**: Store registration tokens in environment variables or secure vaults, never commit them to version control.
+4. **Token Lifecycle**:
+   - Obtain tokens from your authorization server administrator
+   - Tokens may have expiration times - check with your administrator
+   - Rotate tokens regularly as part of security best practices
+5. **Monitoring**: DCR requests are logged for audit purposes

 The registration token is provided as a Bearer token in the Authorization header during the client registration request.
 Contact your authorization server administrator to obtain a registration access token if DCR authentication is enabled.

+**Token Rotation:**

+If you need to rotate your registration token:

+1. Obtain a new token from your authorization server administrator
+2. Update your environment variable or command-line flag
+3. The old token will no longer be used on the next connection
+4. Invalidate the old token with your authorization server if possible

 ### OAuth Flags